just-buildsystem/justbuild/doc/concepts/computed-roots.md

 all repositories reachable from that one via the `"bindings"` map only contain computed roots earlier in that order.

-### New root type `"tree structure"`
+### Root type `"tree structure"`

 In the described use case of generated target files, the tree of target files only depends on the structure of the workspace root.
-To avoid unnecessary actions, an additional new root type is defined, that of a `"tree structure"`.
+To avoid unnecessary actions, an additional root type is defined, that of a `"tree structure"`.
 Such a root is given by precisely one root.
 It evaluates to that root but with all files replaced by empty files.
 Obviously, this computation can be done without spawning actions and is cachable.

-The serve functionality is extended to also answer queries for the tree structure of a given tree.
+The serve functionality also allows to answer queries for the tree structure of a given tree known to serve.

 ### Strict evaluation of roots as artifact tree